4118 EBU3B (CS Bldg)

 To detect instances of academic integrity violations in programming assignments, we will use 3rd party software.
 We recommend you only include your class lab account ID (not your name or PID) in your submission codes (program files).
 Including your name and/or PID will disclose that information to the 3rd party.

 Most of the assignments are based on OpenGL, a portable graphics library.
 Since everything about these assignments is portable, you can do them on any computer you want.
 We have tested the skeleton code on, and provide versions for Mac OS, Windows and Linux.
-Moreover, the code at least works under Windows in the basement lab B260, in Debug Mode, but likely will also work in other labs and under Linux.
+Moreover, the code at least works under Windows in the basement lab B260, in Debug Mode, but likely will also work in other labs and under Linux (most recently it has been tested and found working on lab machines in B240).
 In fact, one of the initial goals is to get set up with a suitable compilation environment.
 If there are issues, please speak to the instructor or teaching assistant.

 Your final grades will be computed by weighting the assignments tentatively as follows (instructor reserves the right to change final weighting).
 Two-thirds of the grade is given for the homework assignments, and one-third for the midterm and final written assignment.
 (Please ignore the weighting scores on UCSD Online).

 I would first like to note that it is difficult to find a suitable graphics textbook; they all have their disadvantages.
 For some (many) of the topics, we will not be following any particular textbook.
 While it is useful to have a graphics text as a reference, it is not required, and this course is listed as having no required texts.